MicrosoftDocs/memdocs/sccm/apps/deploy-use/monitor-applications-from-the-console.md

 -   **Error** – The application failed to deploy because of an error.

-You can view additional information for each compliance state, which includes subcategories within the compliance state and the number of users and devices in this category.
+You can view additional information for each compliance state, including subcategories within the compliance state and the number of users and devices in this category.
 For example, the **Error** compliance state includes the following subcategories:

 -   Error evaluating requirements